Thursday, September 28, 2023

 A special critique of a PBS-run training documentary

-This is an in-depth critique of a 3-component documentary known as “School Inc.,” which was aired lately by a few PBS stations throughout the USA.
-Written with the aid of Diane Ravitch and Carol Burris, the critique looks at a number of the claims made inside the documentary about traditional public faculties — which they are saying affords a distorted view — and explains why this debate subjects at a time while President Trump and Education Secretary Betsy DeVos are pushing school desire regulations.
+This is an in-depth critique of a 3-component documentary, “School Inc.,” aired recently by a few PBS stations throughout the USA.
+Written with the aid of Diane Ravitch and Carol Burris, the critique looks at a number of the claims made inside the documentary about traditional public faculties — which they are saying affords a distorted view — and explains why this debate subjects at a time when President Trump and Education Secretary Betsy DeVos are pushing school desire regulations.

 “School Inc.” was created and narrated with the aid of Andrew Coulson, the overdue director of the Cato Institute’s Center for Educational Freedom and a researcher and author who promoted the concept that free markets and the earnings reason could improve education inside the United States.
 He became a strong proponent of faculty tax credit score packages that use public cash to fund non-public schooling.
 As a result, the three hours of programming became funded via foundations that support the same element.